 Email Marketing Tips

 Be mindful of how frequently you send emails to your audiences.
 Excessive contact will cause fatigue, leading recipients to ignore your messages.
-Here are some best practices for launching an email campaign.
+Find additional tips and guidance below:

 Download the enclosure slip template for inserting into mailings from your county center or program.
 The file can be edited in PowerPoint and printed with three enclosure slips per page.